natemacfadden/dualGNN/README.md

-# dualgnn
+# dualGNN

 A small graph-neural-network sampler for fine regular triangulations (FRTs) of 2D lattice polygons.
 Trains the next-simp conditional `P(sigma | T_partial)` on a harvested FRT pool (supervised), then fine-tunes toward uniform-over-pool with REINFORCE.

 ## Install